UpGado/ascii_racer/README.md

 * Beer - Negative 20 points

 ### Contributions

+> ```diff
+> + If you think this is cool, fork it and make it cooler!
+> ```

+This might be great practice if you want to learn Python, and you can personally reach out to me if you have any questions about the *simple but elegant* code base.

+#### Possible Improvements

+- Color support.
+- Curvy roads and more interesting tracks.
+- Multiplayer/Competitive racing.
+- *Your* creative idea.

 If you encounter any problem or have any suggestions, please [open an issue](https://github.com/UpGado/ascii_racer/issues/new) or [send a PR](https://github.com/UpGado/ascii_racer/pulls).

-ASCII-RACER is still new.
-If you are interested, contributions are highly welcome!